Unlocking Efficiency: The Power of Log Aggregation in Modern Software Development and Operations

 Some offices may take this a step further and have a video conferencing configuration that also relays visual data from the conference room and vice versa, paired with a quality audio configuration… fancy stuff, however in most cases underutilized.

-Back up and running in Cloud Native
+Back Up and Running in Cloud Native

 Finally had the time to rebuild and refresh the blog site. gotsudo.com in now full Cloud Native running in AWS (has always been, however in a more traditional server-based installation).